 In the event of an emergency, you should contact me within twenty-four hours of the due date with details of why you were unable to complete the assignment.
-At my discretion, I may then extend the due date or find an equivalent alternative solution.
+At my discretion, I may then extend the due date, give an equivalent alternative assignment, or resolve the situation as events dictate.